phantomciso/phantomciso.github.io/_posts/2023-03-13-book-launch.md

 ### What is a Phantom CISO?
 >
-The Phantom CISO is a <span class="spoiler"> security professional responsible for evaluating cybersecurity risk and managing and maintaining a security program within an organization without the official</span> title of a CISO.
+The Phantom CISO <span class="spoiler">manages cybersecurity risk and programs without the official title of a CISO.</span>

 ### Chapters